 If you find your glasses are not a good fit after purchasing from us, we make it easy to return or replace your glasses.
 We want all of our fans to feel perfectly comfortable in their stylish new eyewear and know how frustrating it can be to struggle with a bad experience.

 Reach out to us at firstname.lastname@example.org.
 We offer a 14-day Style and Fit Warranty!
-Let us know you’re not satisfied with your glasses within 14 days of delivery and we can offer a refund, or we can offer a one-time replacement.Browse All Eyewear
+It's important to us that you’re happy with your purchase.
+Let us know you’re not satisfied with your glasses within 14 days of delivery.
+We can offer a refund or a one-time replacement.Browse All Eyewear